Deduplicating repeated events

 screenshot

-You should see that there is only a single event with that timestamp and contents on the destination topic, as the duplicate event was filtered out.
+You can see that there is only a single event with that timestamp and contents on the destination topic, as the duplicate event was filtered out.

 Recap

-You have written a custom Flink SQL job to preprocess the events on a Kafka topic.
+You have created a processing flow that uses custom nodes to preprocess the events on a Kafka topic.
 The results are written to a different Kafka topic.

 You could use this second topic as the source for an Event Processing flow, or any other Kafka application.